 Examples of Popular Program Level Reports in Jira Align

 Less a specific report and more a living document, the Program Board is a highly visual tool representing an agreement between product management and development teams as to what functionality will be delivered at various points of the upcoming or current PI.
-It’s an excellent tool to use during planning meetings, but becomes absolutely critical for program managers and RTEs during execution of the PI.
+It’s an excellent tool to use during planning meetings but becomes critical for Program Managers and RTEs during the execution of the PI.

-From the Program Board, you can plan out all the features and related stories across an entire program and across multiple PIs, if needed.
-Features can be moved across sprints to help visualize when a team needs to deliver their stories or standalone features in order to keep the whole program plan on track.
+From the Program Board, you can plan out all the features and related stories across an entire program and multiple PIs, if needed.
+Move features across sprints to help visualize when a team needs to deliver their stories or stand-alone features to keep the whole program plan on track.
 Then, as work commences, the Program Board displays a continually updated status of features, dependencies, objectives, and milestones.

 Since there’s a lot of data consolidated on the Program Board, it’s been made to be highly customizable.
-It can be easily filtered to focus on just the teams and/or increments you’re most interested in.
+Use filters to focus on just the teams and increments in which you’re most interested.
 It’s also available in three distinct views, each with its own level of detail.

 Program Velocity (Portfolio Program Predictability Report)

-- Are the teams consistently meeting or exceeding what they’re committing to?
+- Are the teams consistently meeting or exceeding their commitments?

-- Are there outlier teams that can be coached to improve?
+- Are there outlier teams that need coaching to improve?

 - Or, does the evidence reveal problems with planning at a higher level?

-The report includes burn down and burn up views across all the teams in the program, and all the data points can be drilled down to the team level as needed.
+The report includes burn down and burn up views across all the teams in the program, and you can drill down to the team level as needed.

 The Program Allocation report is designed to confirm that the workload is evenly distributed across teams and time.
 To accomplish this, it displays story point allocations and actual performance across teams, sprints, and PIs within the program.
-With simple color-coding, a program manager or RTE can gauge at a glimpse how many story points can be allocated based on known capacity, and how well the best laid plans are working out in real time, so adjustments can be made if necessary.
+With simple color-coding, a Program Manager or RTE can gauge how many story points can be allocated based on known capacity, and how well the best-laid plans are working out in real-time, and adjust if necessary.

-Obviously, this report is going to be valuable both for planning purposes and during execution.
-When planning, a program manager will want to review historical insights and look into known capacity for the PI being prepared:
+This report is going to be valuable for planning and execution.
+When planning, a Program Manager will want to review historical insights and look into the known capacity for the PI:

-- How many points has a given team historically completed per sprint or PI?
+- How many points has a team historically completed per sprint or PI?

 - Is anyone going to be out of the office or otherwise unable to carry their normal share of that workload?

-- Are there any other teams that can take up the slack in order to balance out capacity?
-Or, will the number of stories to be completed in an upcoming sprint or PI need to adjusted to compensate?
+- Are there any other teams that can take up the slack to balance out capacity?
+Will the number of stories to be completed in an upcoming sprint or PI need to be adjusted to compensate?

 Estimation Trend (Program Planning Accuracy)

-The Estimation Trend report uses bar charts to compare the total number of story points and value points planned over a specified time period versus what was actually delivered and accepted.
-It naturally works hand-in-hand with the Program Allocation and Program Velocity reports to assist program managers, RTEs, or others in making future work commitments and identifying any negative trends early.
+The Estimation Trend report uses bar charts to compare the total number of story points and value points planned over a specified time period versus what was delivered and accepted.
+It naturally works hand-in-hand with the Program Allocation and Program Velocity reports to assist Program Managers, RTEs, or others in making future work commitments and identifying any negative trends early.

 It’s also helpful to review this report at the end of each release (at the program retrospective) to determine how teams are progressing.
-Ideally, the planned and actual figures should be nearly equal as that would indicate effective planning.
-But, at the same time, both figures should be trending up over time, at least to the point that the report shows the teams began to consistently fail to complete all that was planned.
-That helps to balance a successful plan with optimal productivity, and bears out that the development teams aren’t languishing, but getting better over time.
+Ideally, the planned and actual figures should be nearly equal, as that would indicate effective planning.
+But, at the same time, both values should be trending up over time, at least to the point that the report shows the teams began to complete all planned work consistently.
+That helps to balance a successful plan with optimal productivity and bears out that the development teams aren’t languishing, but getting better over time.